kleidinc/ketoiced/README.md

 define those keystrokes to correspond to specific messages.
 For navigating you can use `key::Named::Tab` and the modifiers.

 Still todo is the C-s for using the save button on the MacroForm.

+## Adding a Modal for MacroFood form

+This modal should clear all fields on save and close the Modal after save.